The Expert Guide to Crowning Trees: The Artistic Art of Professional Tree Pruning

 What’s the distinction between crowning and topping?

-Why is crowning so important for trees?
+Why is crowning important for trees?

 Conclusion